Jelly Belly creator debuts cannabis-infused jelly beans, the treat you didn’t know you needed until today.

 CBD does not make you high.
 People use it for many different conditions like insomnia, anxiety, depressions, and seizures.
 CBD from hemp is widely accepted in the US with only four states creating legislation around it’s use.
 Even better, it looks like legalization of cannabis is on the horizon.
 Just last month, New Jersey Senator Cory Booker reintroduced a bill to legalize cannabis nationwide.
 This would also mean to expunge federal convictions for possession of the drug.

 Booker first introduced the bill in 2017 and it is now the latest in a series of cannabis-related proposals by the forerunners of the 2020 candidates.
 Washington D.C. and ten states have already fully legalized cannabis for recreational use.
 Several state legislatures are presently looking into their own laws with respect to legalization.

 A team of analysts of the investment bank, Cowen, has estimated that the US market for CBD could possibly reach $16 billion by 2025.
 It currently hits between $1billion and $2billion.

 The popularity of the product has grown over the last few years.
 Athough proving medical benefits are still in the early stages, it has already been found that CBD significantly reduces seizures among patients who suffer from the rare syndrome called Lennox-Gastaut.
 In 2017, a study also found that children suffering from Dravet syndrome had a drop in the number of seizures from 12.4 to 5.9 over a period of a month.

 David Klein is ready for this share of the CBD market.
-He stipulated, however, that he does not want to make health claims that are unfounded about his new product but is certain CBD “would help the world”
+He stipulated, however, that he does not want to make health claims.
+He does believe the CBD in his new product “would help the world”.